pyfar/gallery/docs/index.rst

       ^^^^
       The pyfar base package will be extendend an new packages for audio input/output to external hardware, acoustic measurements,
-      and spherical array processing are planned.
+      and material modeling are planned.
       +++
       .. grid:: 1